keptn/tutorials/site/tutorials/keptn-quality-gates-prometheus_gen.md

 Duration: 5:00

-Let us create a Keptn project (e.g., *musicshop*) with only one the *hardening* stage declared in the `shipyard-quality-gates.yaml` file that we have cloned from the examples Github repository earlier.
+Let us create a Keptn project (e.g., *sockshop*) with only one the *hardening* stage declared in the `shipyard-quality-gates.yaml` file that we have cloned from the examples Github repository earlier.

 ```
-keptn create project musicshop --shipyard=shipyard-quality-gates.yaml
+keptn create project sockshop --shipyard=shipyard-quality-gates.yaml
 ```

-Create a Keptn service for your service (e.g., *catalogue*) you want to evaluate:
+Create a Keptn service for your service (e.g., *carts*) you want to evaluate:

 ```
-keptn create service catalogue --project=musicshop
+keptn create service carts --project=sockshop
 ```

 Positive